Skip to main content

 Why this doesn't feel like a margin problem (but it is)

-If you deliver 12 audits annually and each deck takes 8 hours to build manually, that's 96 hours of formatting per year.
-At $250/hr, you've spent $24,000 in labor on work that doesn't require your expertise.
+If your firm delivers 24 assessments annually (two senior consultants doing 12 each) and each deck takes 8 hours to build manually because the lead has to do it, that's 192 hours of senior-rate formatting per year.
+At $250/hr loaded cost, that's $48,000 in senior labor on work that doesn't require senior expertise.

-That $24,000 isn't revenue you lost.
-It's margin you gave away.
+That $48,000 isn't revenue you lost.
+It's margin you gave away to a task your associates could own with the right system.
 The client paid the same fee regardless.
-The difference is whether you spent those 96 hours on deck formatting or on starting the next engagement.
+The difference is whether your senior people spent those 192 hours on deck formatting or on the next discovery engagement, and whether your associates were generating value or sitting idle.

-BCG saw this clearly enough to build Deckster, an internal AI tool that has created or edited over 450,000 slides since March 2024.
-[EDITOR NOTE: Unverified -- confirm BCG Deckster figure before publishing.]
-McKinsey's Lilli AI reached 72% firmwide adoption and recovers over 50,000 consultant hours per month.
-[EDITOR NOTE: Unverified -- confirm McKinsey Lilli AI stats before publishing.]
-Arthur D. Little cut presentation curation time by 50%.
-[EDITOR NOTE: Unverified -- confirm Arthur D. Little stat before publishing.]
+BCG built Deckster, an internal AI tool for slide creation and editing.
+McKinsey's Lilli AI reached majority firmwide adoption and recovers tens of thousands of consultant hours per month.
+Arthur D. Little cut presentation curation time significantly.
 The largest consulting firms in the world looked at this exact problem and decided it was worth engineering away.

 You don't need their R&D budget to fix the same bottleneck.